 Here is an image showing a typical scenario:

 In this case a SELECT statement on the replica is running for a couple of minutes.
-In the meantime a change is made on the master (UPDATE, DELETE, etc.).
+In the meantime a change is made on the primary (UPDATE, DELETE, etc.).
 This is still no problem.
 Remember: DELETE does not really delete the row – it simply marks it as dead but it is still visible to other transactions, which are allowed to see the “dead” row.
-The situation becomes critical if a VACUUM on the master is allowed to really delete row from disk.
-VACUUM is allowed to do that because it has no idea that somebody on a slave is still going to need the row.
+The situation becomes critical if a VACUUM on the primary is allowed to really delete row from disk.
+VACUUM is allowed to do that because it has no idea that somebody on a standby is still going to need the row.
 The result is a replication conflict.
 By default a replication conflict is resolved after 30 seconds:

 ERROR: canceling statement due to conflict with recovery Detail: User query might have needed to see row versions that must be removed